Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

-If wasting your time and hurting your credibility aren’t good enough reasons to pay close attention to these best practices, perhaps having your account restricted or entirely removed by LinkedIn is.
+If wasting your time and hurting your credibility aren’t good enough reasons to pay close attention to these LinkedIn best practices, perhaps having your account restricted or entirely removed by LinkedIn is.

 Avoid a LinkedIn fiasco by adhering to these fundamental principles of using LinkedIn for business.

-Why Following Good LinkedIn Etiquette Is so Important
+Why Following Good LinkedIn Etiquette Is So Important

 Emily Newman of Yonyx explains why good etiquette in the professional sphere is so important to your success and relationship building:

 “Polite behaviour and decorum are a must – the rules are unwritten and apply to social situations and workplace relationships.
 In the workplace, especially, business etiquette includes working professionally, maintaining proper manners and engaging with co-workers in a spirit of cooperation and respect.

 Business etiquette is easily noticeable – both when it is present and absent.
 It makes you stand out among a sea of people and increases one’s chances of achieving greater success in your choice of job.
 It is extremely important to practice business etiquette to succeed – it fosters good relationships not just with employees but also customers and other vital business partners.”